Are they ready for you?

 Level 4--JohnnyCab (a 2084 robot taxi from Total Recall)

-Driver: Driver selects destination, doesn't control car functions
+Driver: Driver selects a destination, doesn't control car functions

-Vehicle: Fully automated; designed to perform all safety-critical functions and monitor road conditions for an entire trip; responsibility for safe operation rests solely with the vehicle
+Vehicle: Fully automated; designed to perform all safety-critical functions and monitor road conditions for an entire trip; responsibility for safe operation rests solely with the car.

-There'll be more hype from innovators and investors as well as concern from consumer safety researchers as this new way of driving or riding unfolds.
-Certainly regulators and politicians will be weighing in as well.
+There'll be more hype from innovators and investors and concern from consumer safety researchers as this new way of driving or riding unfolds.
+Indeed, regulators and politicians will weigh in as well.

-While only a foolish mind would try to predict the outcome, one thing is sure--there are big businesses (Apple, GM, Ford, Tesla, Toyota, Google, Uber, Lyft, Intel, Mercedes Benz, Honda, Delphi) making big bets (nearly a billion dollars in 2016) that autonomous vehicles are the future.
+While only a foolish mind would try to predict the outcome, one thing is sure.
+Big businesses (Apple, GM, Ford, Tesla, Toyota, Google, Uber, Lyft, Intel, Mercedes Benz, Honda, and Delphi) are making big bets (nearly a billion dollars in 2016) that autonomous vehicles are the future.

 At what point will consumers, government regulators, insurers, and Wall Street, agree?